Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 So, all in all, a two-part methodology:

 1. Qualitative method to develop conceptual framework
-2. Quantitative method to test instrument based on conceptual framework
+2. Quantitative method to test the instrument based on conceptual framework

+### Flow
+Literature Review -> Conceptual framework -> Instrument